-Reinstall the blades following procedure from Sharpen Mower Blades instructions.
+Reinstall the blades following procedure from Sharpen Mower Blades instructions in CHECK-ING/SERVICING in this section.
 If blades are replaced, always use Walker original equipment blades to ensure safety and optimum performance.
 The quality and performance of replacement blades offered by other manufacturers cannot be guaranteed, they could be dangerous.